ABOUT ROCK AND THE ENVIRONMENT:

 Craig also conceived, with David Getty, the SETI at Home project which has attracted millions people to help look for life on other planets.
 This project has been sponsored by Sun Microsystems, The Planetary Society, Fuji Film and many others.

-In 2018, Craig continues to work to promote the plight of endangered animals and the effort to save them.
+In 2019, Craig continues to work to promote the plight of endangered animals and the effort to save them through his websites and writing.